Skip to main content

 Mentoring for Inclusion and Belonging

 Efforts and initiatives to improve retention and success of new employees, apprentices, and students from under-represented and often marginalized are not achieving the intended results.
 Too often, these individuals fail to persist due to the lack of an influencer who can help them navigate the personal and professional growth experiences associated with an unfamiliar environment, responsibilities, and expectations, and realization of the value they bring as their authenticity.
-The predominate reason for this failure is the absence of true mentorship and leadership that models a DEIB mindset.
+The predominate reason for this failure is the absence of true mentorship and leadership that models that mindset.

 • deepen their understanding of how they show up in the mentoring relationship